sofyansitorus/Modular-Visual-Composer-Addons/README.md

 1. Go to Plugins screen and find the newly uploaded Plugin in the list.
 1. Click Activate Plugin to activate it.

-**Change Log**
+**Change Log:**

-07.06.2015 - ver 1.0.1
+**07.06.2015 - ver 1.0.1**

  - Remove custom params, as currently not used yet
- - Google Map Custom styling enhancement to allow arrow set on infowindow
+ - Google Map Custom styling enhancement.
+Infowindow arrow now can be customized for position, color and size

 **07.06.2015 - ver 1.0.0**